Accountability In The Workplace

 Inside a company, there are two groups of people: the management, and the people or team under them.
 They’re like separate islands.
 Both groups work towards a common strategic goal, yet they are separated by a unique set of responsibilities and priorities.

-To close the gap, the management needs to ask the right questions.
+So, to close the gap, management needs to ask the right questions.
 For people/teams, management should ask:

 - Did the person/team have clear and manageable priorities?